 I’m a late bloomer in every way, so in College I finally mustered up the courage to ask a girl out on a date.
 Dating added so much inspiration to my songwriting craft.
 So I wrote more songs and played more coffee house gigs and taught guitar lessons during summer break so I was starting to live the life of a musician.

 After College I moved to Los Angeles.
-Thats where things began to build.
+That’s where things began to build.
 I got signed to 2 different world class Managers, a booking agent, and Toured all over the US (over 300 Colleges).
 I’ve been a full time working musician since 2002, and I’m grateful for how much Ive learned along the way.
-I’ve had some wonderful moments like playing to a crowd of 15,000 people and some extremely painful moments like losing my manager to a heroine overdose, losing my record deal, and losing my booking agent (all because the Manager died).
+I’ve had some wonderful moments like opening up for Taylor Dayne and Rebelutuion and playing to a crowd of 15,000 people and some extremely painful moments like losing my manager to a heroine overdose, losing my record deal, and losing my booking agent (all because the Manager died).
 So there are definitely ups and downs in this business.
 But I’m in this for the long haul, so I’m not giving up.
 I’ll keep writing, recording, and performing music, for myself, and for YOU.

 Currently, I’m writing and enjoying life as a touring artist, still doing colleges, summer concerts and lots of charity work playing music for disabled-special needs kids in childrens hospitals all over Los Angeles with an org called The Art Of Elysium.
 It fills my heart and proves to me that music has a healing affect on all of us.

 But perhaps even more importantly than everything I’ve just mentioned, it’s YOU, the listener, that makes all of this matter.